-This article explains how to set up and collaborate in a project workspace on Terra.
+This article outlines project components and how to set up and use them to collaborate in a Terra workspace.

-All the study components you need in a workspace
+Workspaces: All the study components you need in one place

 You can use a Terra workspace to keep everything for your study together in one place - data, metadata and analysis tools, as well as documentation and a record of all workflow submissions.
 Each distinct component has its own page (see screenshot below) which you can access by clicking the tab in the top of any page.
 Expand the sections below for more details about how to access the resources you need.

 The landing page (i.e. Dashboard) is your project overview - the questions you’re trying to answer, the data and analysis tools you'll use, etc. Good documentation makes your analysis easy to share (including with your future self) and reproduce.

 Click the pencil icon to the right of the "About the Workspace" header at the top to edit.
 The dashboard uses the markdown language, which lets you organize with headers and include links and additional references.

 To learn more about Best Practices for documenting in a dashboard, see Documentation best practices.

 Useful workspace details are populated automatically in the right column of the Dashboard (scroll down for screenshots).
 Expandable sections include: